ajordan5/robot-vacuum/README.md

 ![alt text](https://github.com/MEEN-570-Fall-2022/final-project-ajordan5/blob/main/doc/control.JPG)

+### Dualsense Features
+* Vibration scaled according to robot speed (disable with `L2`)
+* Haptic feedback resistance on turbospeed trigger

+**Warning**: Turbo speed is fun, but degrades mapping quality!

 ### The robot can be controlled with either a connected Playstation DualSense controller or keyboard arrowkeys.
 If the user wishes to control with only keyboard and forgo the DualSense dependency, checkout and build the `keyboard` branch.

-**Warning**: Turbo speed is fun, but degrades mapping quality!